AmasaDelano/dungeon-land/markdown/monster_settings/12_08_Planes.md

 **Special Qualities:** Flame and shadow

 The herd came from a pact made in the days when folk still inhabited the Blasted Steppes.
 Horselords, they were, who travelled those lands.
 Born in the saddle, it was said.
 One of theirs, in a bid to dominate his peers, made a black pact with some fell power and traded away his finest horses.
-He had some power, sure—but what’s a thousand year dynasty when a life is so short?
+He had some power, sure—but what's a thousand year dynasty when a life is so short?
 Now the fiends of the pit ride on the finest horses ever seen.
-Coats of shining oil and manes of tormented flame: these are steeds of hell’s cavalry. *Instinct*: To ride rampant
+Coats of shining oil and manes of tormented flame: these are steeds of hell's cavalry. *Instinct*: To ride rampant

 - Sheath a rider in hellish flame
 - Drive them away